mdunn99/gameoflife/README.md

 3. Has very messy comments.

 With due time, these will be rectified!
 I hope you enjoy seeing my process working on this.

 # Use
 1. Clone this repository.
 2. Install the dependencies listed in `requirements.txt`
 3. `python main.py` or `python3 main.py`

+# Future Ideas
+1. Build it on my website using `pygbag`.